JuMiSanAr/JuMiSanAr/README.md

 Hello!

-My name is Juan Miguel Sánchez Arce, and I studied translation at the University of Geneva and then became a translator / project manager before discovering my passion: programming.
+My name is Juan Miguel Sánchez Arce.

+I originally studied translation at the University of Geneva and then became a translator / project manager before discovering my passion: programming.

 In August 2020, I started learning coding on my spare time with the goal of developing a little videogame of my own (using Unity and C#).
 After a few months, I realized I loved it so much that I decided that I wanted to do that for a living and I applied to the Propulsion Academy program in Zurich in order to become a full-stack developer.